 For the connecting commuter services from Bukit Mertajam to Perak state:

-Commuter trains in Malaysia are easily the cheapest way to travel compared to the fast ETS trains or the bus.
+Commuter trains in Malaysia are easily the cheapest way to travel around the states of Perlis, Kedah, Penang and Perak (compared to the fast ETS trains or the bus).

 As there is no seat reservation available on these commuter trains, tickets are only available on the day on travel.